 It’s that time of year that brings out a mix of the true romantics, the annual big-gesture-makers and the anti-Valentines.

-I am one of those in awe of true love and happy relationships; I adore romance, but I can take or leave Valentine’s day.
-I am not cynical of it though; I think if an event promotes people being good to each other it is wonderful, even if it is a commercial money spinner!
+I am one of those in awe of true love and happy relationships and I adore romance, but I have always been able to take or leave February 14th.
+I’m not cynical of it because, to me, any event which promotes people being good to each other is wonderful!
+I also believe that if you are going through divorce, Valentine’s day can be a great opportunity for reflection.

-It’s very easy to get caught up in expectations of how you should feel when you are single on Valentine’s day.
+It’s very easy to get caught up in expectations of how you should feel when you going through a break-up on Valentine’s day.
 Some use ‘anti-hype’ about the day to remind themselves that it’s really no big deal.
 Others fully feel the pain of the constant reminder that they aren’t in a couple any more.
 Some people feel nothing at all – it’s just another day.
 Whatever you feel about Valentine’s day is fine.

 Here’s how to use Valentine’s day as a gift to yourself.